Yoruba religion: Creation

 Adherents of the Yorùbá religion regard Olodumare as the principal force of creation.

 According to one of the Yorùbá accounts of creation, at a certain stage in the process, the "truth" was sent to confirm the habitability of the planets that were newly formed.
 The earth, being one of these, was visited but considered too wet for conventional living.

 After a successful period of time, a number of divinities led by Obatala were sent to accomplish the task of helping the earth develop its crust.
 On one of their visits to the realm, the arch-divinity Obàtálá took to the stage equipped with a mollusc that concealed some form of soil, winged beasts, and some cloth-like material.
 The contents were emptied onto what soon became a large mound on the surface of the water and soon after, the winged beasts began to scatter this around until the point where it gradually made into a large patch of dry land; the various indentations they created eventually becoming hills and valleys.

 Ọbàtálá leapt onto a high ground and named the place Ife.
 The land became fertile and plant life began to flourish.
 From handfuls of earth, he began to mould figurines.
 Meanwhile, as this was happening on Earth, Olódùmarè gathered the gases from the far reaches of space and sparked an explosion that shaped into a fireball.
 He subsequently sent it to Ifẹ̀, where it dried much of the land and simultaneously began to bake the motionless figurines.
 It was at this point that Olódùmarè released the "breath of life" to blow across the land, and the figurines slowly came into "being" as the first people of Ife.

 For this reason, Ife is locally referred to as "Ifẹ̀ Ọ̀ọ̀dáyé" – "cradle of existence".

-Irunmalẹ
+Irunmọlẹ

-The Irúnmalẹ̀, from the words; Ìrun meaning ' Origin ' and Imalẹ̀ meaning ' Primal divinity ' are the original entities sent by Olorun to complete given tasks, often acting as liaisons between Òde Ọ̀run (the invisible realm) and Ilé Ayé (the physical realm).
-Irúnmalẹ̀(s) can therefore best be described in English as the highest ranking divinities; whereby such divinities are regarded as principal Orishas.
-The Irúmọlẹ̀ or Imalẹ̀ are the primary foundational divinities or divine entities.
-In summary, all Imalẹ̀ are also Òrìṣà, but not all Òrìṣà are Imalà.
+The Irunmọlẹ are the original entities sent by Olorun to complete given tasks, often acting as liaisons between Òde Ọ̀run (the invisible realm) and Ilé Ayé (the physical realm).
+The Irúnmọlẹ̀ can therefore best be described in English as the highest ranking divinities; whereby such divinities are regarded as principal Orisha.
+The Irúnmọlẹ̀ or Imalẹ̀ are the primary foundational divinities or divine entities.
+In summary, all Imalẹ̀ are also Òrìṣà, but not all Òrìṣà are Imalẹ̀.